 But I just want to be clear, wealth machines are not financial assets because if financial assets are the solution to the problem, I would just tell you “own as many financial assets as possible”.

 In this article, I will explain:

 - Why investing in financial instruments is not the same as a wealth machine

 - How you can build them & keep them running in 5 Steps

 - One of the most prevalent wealth machines which I own in the past – dividend investing

 What are Wealth Machines?

-A Wealth Machine is an Asset that you put in money to build up, that accumulates wealth value for you over time.
+Essentially, a wealth machine is an asset that you put in money to build up, that accumulates wealth value for you over time.

-You come up with rules, systems & processes to the asset based on the knowledge, techniques and wisdom you learnt so that your asset can accumulate value in a sustainable way.
+You will also need to build in rules, systems & processes around how to manage the asset based on the knowledge, techniques and wisdom you learned so that your asset can accumulate value in a sustainable way.